When you get older you’ll move into either adult or young adult care from child care, most healthcare professionals call this transition.

 - Doctors, nurses and reception staff will change as you change teams.

-- Your targets, like their HbA1c, might change
+- Your targets, like your HbA1c, might change

-- They’ll be a mixture of people at the hospital and some might have diabetes complications.
+- There’ll be a mixture of people at the hospital and some might have diabetes complications.

 - Your emergency contact for help between appointments will be different.
 Your new team will go through this information with you.